GoogleChromeLabs/extension-manifest-converter/README.md

-Extension Manifest Converter is an open source tool to convert existing Chrome extensions to Manifest V3.
+Extension Manifest Converter is an open source tool that helps convert existing Chrome extensions to Manifest V3.
 Use it to convert an entire directory, extension zip file, or just a manifest.json file.
 All expected changes are applied to manifest.json.